February 20, 1944

 All of this became routine, though.
 The men couldn’t fight the guards – they had guns – and dogs.
 Harold loved dogs back home, but hated these dogs.
 These shepherds were extensions of the SS, trained to attack any man who got “too” out of line – or not out of line at all.
 But the guards didn’t seem to need any real excuse to beat, or even kill, Americans.
 When a soldier was killed by an SS, some men with their spirits beaten down would say, “They shouldn’t have ran,” or, “They shouldn’t have tried to escape.”
 But there was no need to use such forces on men who weren’t even granted three square meals a day – Harold knew that.
 With the camp population swelling further beyond capacity each week, and the German rations cut in half only a month earlier, tensions continued to escalate across the camp with tangible force.

-“This is due to the rich supply of the Red Cross food,” Commandant Kuhn said, pleased with himself.
-He looked for any excuse to make the men suffer wherever possible, wherever he could squeeze them a little tighter.
+“This is due to the rich supply of the Red Cross food.”
+Commandant Kuhn looked for any excuse to make the men suffer wherever possible, wherever he could squeeze them a little tighter.

 The lack of food, the cold, and the three doctors available to the Americans made some of the men begin to lose their minds.
 One prisoner was admitted for being mentally ill.
 The other men had noticed for a while, their fellow slowly and surely slipped into a state of delusions and paranoia.
 The doctors available to the camps weren’t trained in this type of condition.
 Harold felt sorry for the man, unable to discern real from fake.
 Then again, Harold often woke up wondering whether or not he was truly living in Stalag XVII-B, even after almost a year of imprisonment.
 When the man was finally admitted, they wished him well and hoped he would gain some healing in the medical ward; at least he was safe there in his hospital gown.